Wolf Attacks and Cattle Crushes… How are they the same? | Research Finds PTSD in Cattle

 “A 2014 study … show[ed] that cows that had been exposed to wolves showed more fearful behavior even when they had not been attacked” (Drovers).

-Cattle are prey animals, and the fear they experience when they witness a situation which is highly stressful and dangerous has a lasting impact.
-The effects of witnessing a negative experience in a cattle crush can be much the same.
-If they witness a cow who is highly stressed while moving through a handling system – bucking, kicking, or otherwise expressing anxious behaviour – this negative experience can carry over to the way other cattle will respond to being handled as well.
+Cattle are prey animals, and the fear the experience when they witness a situation which is highly stressful and dangerous has a lasting impact.
+The effects of witnessing a negative experience in a cattle chute can be much the same.
+If they witness a cow who is highly stressed while moving through a handling system – bucking, kicking, or chute shy – this negative experience can carry over to the way other cattle will respond to being handled as well.

 The effects of stress on cattle are known to have an impact on cattle performance, weight gain, and even meat tenderness and flavor!
 This has been seen by cattle handling experts for years, and the scientific research to back it up is emerging:

-“Multiple studies from Cooke and other researchers have established a link between cow stress and poor performance traits that can cost producers” (Drovers).
+“Multiple studies from Cooke and other researchers have established a link between cow stress and poor performance traits that can cost ranchers” (Drovers).

-Keeping your cattle at low-stress levels can benefit your operation all around, not only by limiting cattle stress, but also increasing the efficiency of your operation!
-Running your operation is enough work, and the last thing you need is cattle who make that more difficult.
+Keeping your cattle at low-stress levels can benefit your operation all around, not only by limiting cattle stress, but also increasing the by efficiency of your operation!
+Running your ranch is enough work, and the last thing you need is cattle who make that more difficult.